 In accordance with Guideline (EU) 2021/831 of the European Central Bank of 26 March 2021 on statistical information to be reported on financial intermediaries other than monetary financial institutions (ECB/2021/12, external link) and Decree No. 314 Coll., concerning the submitting of information and documents to the Czech National Bank by entities belong to the financial institutions sector financial corporations engaged in lending submit their balance sheet in a sector breakdown for the purpose of monetary analysis, in particular monitoring of households' and non-financial corporations' indebtedness.
 Financial corporations engaged in lending are corporations which are predominantly engaged in granting credit or loans or entering into agreements of similar nature, for example financial leasing, factoring, consumer credit, hire purchase, etc., that are resident in the Czech Republic.

 - Methodological sheet of quarterly balance sheet of financial corporation engage in lending is part of ARAD system (Stocks)

-The main objective of the statistics is to provide relevant data needed to macroeconomic forecasts, oversight and identification of trends in payments.
+The main objective of the statistics is to provide relevant data needed for macroeconomic forecasts, supervisory purposes, information on tourism and identification of trends in payments.